Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 What Teachers See in the Classroom

 Reduced vocabulary.
-Children who experience fewer conversational turns at home arrive at school with smaller vocabularies.
+Children who have fewer back-and-forth conversations at home often arrive at school with smaller vocabularies.
 This is not the same as the "word gap" debate, which focused on socioeconomic factors.
 Screen displacement affects families across all income levels.

 Shorter sustained attention.
 Screen content, particularly fast-paced social media-style video, habituates children to rapid stimulus changes.
 Professor Sam Wass's research focuses specifically on moments where "the content is happening at a speed which is too fast for [the child's] brain to track."
 When these children encounter a 10-minute teacher explanation, they have not practised sustaining attention for that duration.

 Difficulty with peer interaction.
-Hinkley et al. (2022) found that screen time specifically displaces peer play.
-Children who spend less time negotiating, sharing, and resolving conflict with other children arrive at school less equipped for collaborative learning.
+Hinkley et al. (2022) found that screen time can replace peer play.
+When children have less time to negotiate, share, and resolve conflict with others, they may arrive at school less ready for collaborative learning.

 UK guidance links fast content to emotional issues (Wass, 2026).
-Learners struggle with reactions, transitions, and frustration.
-Teachers observe these difficulties impacting learners within the classroom.
+Learners may struggle with reactions, transitions, and frustration.
+Teachers see these difficulties affect learners in the classroom.

 Physical indicators.
 Children attempting to swipe book pages.
 Difficulty holding a pencil due to reduced fine motor practice.
 Fatigue from disrupted sleep patterns.